magma/magma/docs/readmes/basics/quick_start_guide.md

 You will probably want to enable this organization (magma-test) to access all networks, so go to [master.localhost](https://master.localhost) and login with the same credentials.
-Once there, you can click on the "Organizations" tab on the left sidebar, choose "magma-test", and then check "Enable all networks" in the subsequent pop-up window.
+Once there, you can click on the "Organizations" tab on the left sidebar, choose `magma-test`, and then check "Enable all networks" in the subsequent pop-up window.

 **Note**: If you want to test the access gateway VM with a physical eNB and UE, refer to